Curton/GoMatchingKernel/README.md

 * Concurrency: Handle multiple orders simultaneously.
 * Order cancellation: Orders can be cancelled as per the conditions defined.
 * Snapshot feature: The engine can take a snapshot of the current state of the order book for recovery or analysis.
+* Redo `kernel` for fast recovery or error correction.
 * Simple WAL is used for data integrity

 ## TDDO